 Someone, it is hoped, will eventually be able to complete the entire trail.
-By then perhaps the Hikers Guild will be ready to hold its first gathering to give proper recognition for such a monumental feat.
+By then perhaps the Group will be ready to hold its first gathering to give proper recognition for such a monumental feat.

 So find the segment of the Fifty Trail near you and step out.
 Feel your energy flow down the length of this continuous path from Alaska to Maine.
 And feel that energy returned to you a hundredfold.
 Whether you walk a mile of the Fifty Trail or ten thousand, you’ll feel that sense of connection with evert part of this vast nation: its people, its history, its heartbeat.